 As the FHQ article documents, nothing like due process existed in the Florida courts.
 Many prisoners were pardoned, but pardons were often granted only after the claimant had become debilitated from hard labor, violence, or disease.
 Coercive forms of state power—arbitrary sentencing power exercised by the courts, “false-pretense” laws that supported debt peonage, the notorious cruelty of the penal system—contributed to the proliferation of tyrannical labor relations, not least of all in the lumber and turpentine industries.1

-Many prisoners already belonged to the massive black migrant workforce that powered lumber and turpentine operations in Florida; over half of Florida’s prisoners hailed from outside of the state.
-The prisoners belonged, according one official, to a “criminal class” that “should labor, should be wealth producers in or out of prison.”
+In an important account of convict leasing in Georgia, Alex Lichtenstein suggests that the threat of prison labor would serve as “a powerful sanction against rural blacks who challenged the racial order upon which agricultural labor control relied.”2 This forms part of Lichtenstein’s argument against the common presumption that there was a conflict of interests between industrial capital and the labor-repressive plantation regime.
+In Florida, it seems that many prisoners already belonged to the massive black migrant workforce that powered lumber and turpentine operations in Florida; over half of Florida’s prisoners hailed from outside of the state (Fig. 2).
+Not only were most prisoners from out of state, most were also sentenced in counties that are outside of the state’s plantation belt, where agricultural production was concentrated (Fig. 3).
+The prisoners belonged, according one prison official, to a “criminal class” that “should labor, should be wealth producers in or out of prison.”
 These “wealth producers” were not to be the one’s who enjoyed such wealth.
 Rather, prisoners were expected “to learn the lesson of obedience, submission and energetic effort or labor.”
+On that reasoning, the system served as a disciplinary institution with respect to (black) labor.
+The evidence indicates that this disciplinary force was at least as important outside the plantation economy as within it.

 Race as ideology of social fitness